Society's responsibility

 The fact that there is no single organisation responsible for the whole country in all crises can make the crisis management system seem confusing.
 But it becomes easier if you focus on the actual event that triggers the crisis.
 It's like throwing a stone into a mirrored lake and watching the ripples spread.

-The information comes from the Swedish Association of Local Authorities and Regions (SKR), the county administrative boards and the Swedish Civil Contingencies Agency (MSB).
+The information comes from the Swedish Association of Local Authorities and Regions (SKR), the county administrative boards and the Swedish Civil Defence and Resilience Agency (MCF).

 Read more about society's responsibility